damphyr/rutema/README.md

 rutema [http://patir.rubyforge.org/rutema](http://patir.rubyforge.org/rutema)

-rutema is a test execution tool.
+rutema is a test execution tool and a framework for organizing and managing test execution across different tools.

-It allows the  combination of  various test tools while it takes care of logging, reporting, archiving of results and formalizes execution of automated and manual tests.
+It enables the combination of different test tools while it takes care of logging, reporting, archiving of results and formalizes execution of automated and manual tests.

 It's purpose is to make testing in heterogeneous environments easier.

 ###Why?
 Require consistency, repeatability and reliability from your test infrastructure while gathering data on every run.

-Whether running through a checklist of manual steps, or executing a sequence of fully automated commands we always want in the end to know if a test has failed, where it failed and what was the state of the system at that time.
+Whether running through a checklist of manual steps, or executing a sequence of fully automated commands we always want to know if a test has failed, where it failed and what was the state of the system at that time.

 rutema will gather all logs, timestamp them, store them and report on them.

-Using one of the database reporters we can then extract more information on the quality and state of our system by examining the behaviour of the tests over time.

-For more information look at [http://patir.rubyforge.org/rutema](http://patir.rubyforge.org/rutema)
+Rutema core provides a reference implementation of a parser for a simple but extensible XML test specification format which works well out of the box but the framework provides clearly defined interfaces so you can write the parser for your own format and add reporters that log wherever is needed.

 ###The dry stuff
 * Unified test execution environment for automated and manual tests
 * Extensible reports and notifications in various formats (email, rss, pdf, html etc.)
-* Comprehensive history of test execution
 * A well defined way to create a project specific test specification format

-## Synopsis:
-See http://patir.rubyforge.org/rutema/examples.html for an introductory example.

 ## Installation:
 * gem install rutema